geovedi/book-notes/2000/the-soul-of-a-new-machine.notes.md

 Author: Tracy Kidder

-## PROLOGUE: A GOOD MAN IN A STORM
+## Prologue: A Good Man In A Storm
 - Setting and Situation:
   - On a small white sloop (35 feet long) at sea.
   - Crew members on a yacht bound for New York from Portland, Maine.